ericrenone/CRICK-Ecosystem-Investor-Market-Analyst-Brief/README.md

 TSMC N2 to N2P buys ~30% transistor density improvement.
 It buys 0% reduction in an architectural mismatch.
 After the crossover point, additional process-node generations widen the gap with native-substrate competitors rather than closing it.

 **3. The strategic-priority shift hardens substrate decisions.**
-The 2028–2029 cohort of FDA-cleared diagnostics, EMA-authorized therapeutics, and sovereign biomedical compute commitments (NHS, EU-1+ Million Genomes, NIH All of Us, Japan AMED, KAUST) will set the substrate base for the 2030s.
-Once a biology AI product enters clinical deployment at population scale, the substrate decision becomes a regulatory and reimbursement commitment — switching cost rises to multi-year, multi-billion-dollar territory.
+The 2028–2029 cohort of FDA-cleared diagnostics, EMA-authorized therapeutics, and sovereign biomedical compute comments (NHS, EU-1+ Million Genomes, NIH All of Us, Japan AMED, KAUST) will set the substrate base for the 2030s.
+Once a biology AI product enters clinical deployment at population scale, the substrate decision becomes a regulatory and reimbursement comment — switching cost rises to multi-year, multi-billion-dollar territory.

 ---